alipay/PainlessInferenceAcceleration/README.md

 ## Supported Models

-We currently support Llama/OPT/Bloom/GPTJ/GPT2/Baichuan/ChatGLM/GLM/Qwen, we welcome contribution of supportment for other models.
+We currently support a range of models, including Llama, OPT, Bloom, GPTJ, GPT2, Baichuan, ChatGLM, GLM, and Qwen.
+We welcome contributions to extend support to additional models.

 ## Tests